The following changes were incorporated to include Mirror Mounted Turn Signals in this document:

-Section 6.3.3 - This section was added to force mirror mounted signals to flash simultaneously with the rear signals.
-This was added so that following drivers who view both the rear turn signal and the mirror mounted turn signals on the same vehicle will not misinterpret the signals as two different vehicles indicating a turn.
+Section 6.4.2 – This section was added to specify mirror mounted signals must flash simultaneously with the required signals.
+This was added so that drivers who view required turn signals and the mirror mounted turn signals on the same vehicle will not misinterpret the signals as two different vehicles indicating a turn.

 Section 7.1.5 – This section was added to alert users that red light from the rear facing mirror mounted turn signal shall not be visible from the front of a vehicle.
 Definition was developed from ECE Reg 48.
 Related Figure 4 also added.

 Included in: Ground Vehicle Lighting Subscription Learn More